Codesai/website/_i18n/es/_posts/2022-12-29-split-or-condition-in-ts.md

 <h3>Conclusion.</h3>

-We have described the problem that the code resulting from applying the **Split or condition in if** refactoring may produce in TypeScript, and have provided a way to fix it.
-Following this revised mechanics, you will be able to keep refactoring in small steps to remove unreachable code left after applying the **Split or condition in if** refactoring.
+We described a problem that TypeScript developers will find when the code resulting after applying the **Split or condition in if** refactoring contains any boolean condition that always evaluates to false which will produce *TS2367 errors*, and we provided a way to fix it.
+Following revised **Split or condition in if** refactoring mechanics that we proposed, you will be able to keep refactoring in small steps to remove unreachable code left after applying the **Split or condition in if** refactoring even when there are *TS2367 errors*.

 We hope this revision of the **Split or condition in if** refactoring would be useful for TypeScript developers.